davidbarber/davidbarber.github.io/_posts/2017-03-15-large-class.md

 likelihood, but with the normalisation approximation above.
 Below we plot the exact log likelihood ($y$-axis) against the optimisation gradient ascent iteration ($x$-axis).
-We also plot the exact log likelihood for some alternative training training approaches.
+We also plot the exact log likelihood for some alternative training approaches.
 As we see, standard Importance Sampling becomes unstable as learning progresses.
 However our simple modification stabilizes learning and is competitive against a range of alternatives including Noise